BrendanMP/user-carts/README.md

 ---------

 ### Future Features
-I'd like to continue to expand on the app and use this repo as place to experiment with new ideas and continue to learn more about working with server-side Node apps.
+I'd like to continue to expand on the app and use this repo as a place to experiment with new ideas and continue to learn more about working with server-side Node apps.
 * Create an Admin User & Dashboard for managing items and orders.
+* Remove bootstrap classes from markup and replace with mixins.
 * Richer user experience.
     * Transactional Emails
     * Expanded user profiles.
-Save address, payment methods etc.
+Save addresses, payment methods etc.
     * Add animations to give the UI some life.